multiversx/mx-docs/docs/validators/key-management/validator-keys.md

 $ ./keygenerator --key-type validator
 ```

-Alternatively, if you already installed a node on the host, you can issue the following command:
+Alternatively, if you've already installed a node on the host, you can issue the following command:

 ```shell
 $ cd ~/elrond-utils/